 A study of the basic unit of life: a cell, including cell structure, energy transfer, metabolic processes, reproduction, and genetics.
-Lecture - 2 hours per week; Lab/discussion sessions - 2 hours per week.
+Lecture - 3 hours per week; 1 hour Lab - 1 hours per week.
 Not applicable for credit in a science major other than Science Education.
 This course is normally offered every semester.